-Very high blood pressure is immediately treated with drugs that work quickly, such as nitroglycerin, hydralazine, labetalol, or nifedipine.
+Very high blood pressure is immediately treated with medications that work quickly, such as nitroglycerin, hydralazine, labetalol, or nifedipine.

 Doctors may refer pregnant women to an obstetrician who specializes in treating disorders such as autonomic dysreflexia.

-OnabotulinumtoxinA (a drug used to block nerve activity), injected into the main bladder muscle, may help prevent episodes of autonomic dysreflexia.
+OnabotulinumtoxinA (a medication used to block nerve activity), injected into the main bladder muscle, may help prevent episodes of autonomic dysreflexia.

 |Deponit, GONITRO , Minitran, Nitrek, Nitro Bid, Nitrodisc, Nitro-Dur, Nitrogard , Nitrol, Nitrolingual, NitroMist , Nitronal, Nitroquick, Nitrostat, Nitrotab, Nitro-Time, RECTIV, Transdermal-NTG, Tridil|

 |Adalat, Adalat CC, Afeditab CR, Nifediac CC, Nifedical XL, Procardia, Procardia XL|